prakhar1989/docker-curriculum/README.md

 - *Containers* - Created from Docker images and run the actual application.
 We create a container using `docker run` which we did using the busybox image that we downloaded.
 A list of running containers can be seen using the `docker ps` command.
 - *Docker Daemon* - The background service running on the host that manages building, running and distributing Docker containers.
 The daemon is the process that runs in the operation system to which clients talk to.
 - *Docker Client* - The command line tool that allows the user to interact with the daemon.
 More generally, there can be other forms of clients too - such as [Kitematic](https://kitematic.com/) which provide a GUI to the users.
-- *Docker hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
+- *Docker Hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
 You can think of the registry as a directory of all available Docker images.
 If required, one can host their own Docker registries and can use them for pulling images.

 <a href="#table-of-contents" class="top" id="preface">Top</a>
 <a id="webapps"></a>
 ## 2.0 Webapps with Docker
 Great!
-So we have now looked at `docker run`, played with a docker container and also got a hang of some terminology.
-Armed with all this knowledge, we are now ready to get to the real-stuff i.e. deploying web applications with docker!
+So we have now looked at `docker run`, played with a Docker container and also got a hang of some terminology.
+Armed with all this knowledge, we are now ready to get to the real-stuff, i.e. deploying web applications with Docker!

 <a id="static-site"></a>
 ### 2.1 Static Sites
 Let's start by taking baby-steps.
 The first thing we're going to look at is how we can run a dead-simple static website.
-We're going to pull a docker image from the docker hub, running the container and see how easy it so to run a webserver.
+We're going to pull a Docker image from Docker Hub, run the container and see how easy it is to run a webserver.

 Let's begin.
-The image that we are going to use is a single-page [website](http://github.com/prakhar1989/docker-curriculum) that I've already created for the purposes of this demo and hosted it on the [registry](https://hub.docker.com/r/prakhar1989/static-site/) - `prakhar1989/static-site`.
+The image that we are going to use is a single-page [website](http://github.com/prakhar1989/docker-curriculum) that I've already created for the purpose of this demo and hosted on the [registry](https://hub.docker.com/r/prakhar1989/static-site/) - `prakhar1989/static-site`.
 We can download and run the image directly in one go using `docker run`.

 ```
 $ docker run prakhar1989/static-site
 ```
 Since the image doesn't exist locally, the client will first fetch the image from the registry and then run the image.
 If all goes well, you should see a `Nginx is running...` message in your terminal.
 Okay now that the server is running, how do see the website?
 What port is it running on?
 And more importantly, how do we access the container directly from our host machine?

 Well in this case, the client is not exposing any ports so we need to re-run the `docker run` command to publish ports.
-While were at it, we should also find a way so that our terminal is not attached to the running container.
-So that you can happily close your terminal and keep the container running.
-This is called the **detached** mode.
+While we're at it, we should also find a way so that our terminal is not attached to the running container.
+This way, you can happily close your terminal and keep the container running.
+This is called **detached** mode.

 ```
 $ docker run -d -P --name static-site prakhar1989/static-site
 e61d12292d69556eabe2a44c16cbd54486b2527e2ce4f95438e504afb7b02810
 ```

 In the above command, `-d` will detach our terminal, `-P` will publish all exposed ports to random ports and finally `--name` corresponds to a name we want to give.
-Now we can see the ports by running the `docker port` command
+Now we can see the ports by running the `docker port [CONTAINER]` command

 ```
 $ docker port static-site